 The objective of this research was to develop design vehicle material for the 8th Edition of the Green Book that realistically represents the critical vehicles that influence geometric designs.
 The research provided conclusions for:

-- Critical dimensions and specifications (or ranges thereof) for design vehicles that can be applied to the design of intersection right and left turn lanes, roundabout elements, and other roadway elements;
+- Critical dimensions and specifications (or ranges thereof) for design vehicles that can be applied to the design of intersection right and left-turn lanes, roundabout elements, and other roadway elements;

-- Guidance on using this dimensional information in design, including selection of design vehicle(s) for a project, determination of when to allow large vehicles to encroach upon other lanes, and discussion on balancing the needs of different modes (e.g., trucks and pedestrians); and
+- Guidance on using this dimensional information in design, including a selection of design vehicle(s) for a project, determination of when to allow large vehicles to encroach upon other lanes, and discussion on balancing the needs of different modes (e.g., trucks and pedestrians); and

 - An appropriate number of turning path templates that reflect a reasonable range of variability among design vehicles and guidance on when and how they should be applied.

 The final report documents the research objectives, methodology, findings, conclusions, and recommendations.
 Other final deliverables will include a Microsoft Excel® spreadsheet with the dimensional data for design vehicles.